nycmeshnet/nycmesh.net/content/network-status.md

 ---
 title: "Network status"
 ---
+2022-1-30

+The main link to Grand is operating again, which should improve speeds in the Lower East Side

 2022-1-29

 We are currently running on a backup link to Grand Street which may cause slower speeds on the Lower East Side